simonEllershaw/Unsupervised_medical_BERT/README.md

 ## Improvements

-Code is clunky and far from optimised (alot of for loops instead of tensor operations).
+Code is clunky and far from optimised (a lot of for loops instead of tensor operations).
-But as this was a proof of concept on relavtively small amounts of data, efficency was a secondary concern.
+But as this was a proof of concept on relatively small amounts of data, efficiency was a secondary concern.

 Training is stopped at 4 epochs.
 Could be converted for use on a cluster for larger training